 Since 2006 we have joined with our neighbors at St. Bernardine to learn from one another and about one another.
 Each year these programs take a different format and in recent years we are very happy that our neighbors from the Mohammedi Center have joined us as well.
 Inevitably we learn not only about one another’s faith and traditions but how much we have in common.

-As a founding organization of Jewish World Watch we have participated in this communal event in the west valley since it began.
+As a founding organization of Jewish World Watch we have participated in this communal event since it began.
 We raise money and awareness towards the goal of bringing us closer to a world where there is no genocide.
 We join with Aliyah friends and the greater community, and get some exercise as well!

 Big Sunday has become a community-wide day of community service.
 The Temple Aliyah community joins together for a valley community service project.
 We make a local difference and connect with community at the same time.

 On Rosh Hashana we each take a paper bag.
 On Yom Kippur we each bring it back filled with non-perishables.
 Temple Aliyah is proudly committed to supporting SOVA, a local food pantry run through the Jewish community.
 On the High Holidays we participate every year in SOVA’s food drive and we collect an average of 5000 pounds of food for SOVA at this one time of year, not to mention our commitment throughout the year to work with SOVA to help those who need help with food, toiletries and other basic needs.

 Since 2005 Temple Aliyah and St. Bernardine have joined together for this special inter-religious event.
 Fr.
 McNamara of St. Bernardine speaks from the pulpit at a Friday evening Shabbat service and Rabbi Vogel speaks at St. Bernardine at a Sunday mass.
 Each year they reflect on the same topic from different points of view.
 The members of both communities are invited and encouraged to join together at both services.
 There is a musical component to this inter-religious experience and of course we join together for refreshments together afterwards.